wp-plugins/alo-easymail/readme.txt

 == Changelog ==

+= 2.2 =
+* Added: compatubility with WPML (WordPress Multilingual Plugin)
+* Fixed: now html theme loaded also when recipient is a registered user
+* Fixed: now translation of text in html theme file
+* Added: 'updates from plugin developer' in dashboard only for administrators
+* Fixed: alo_easymail_print_archive() and [ALO-EASYMAIL-ARCHIVE] print newsletter properly localised

 = 2.1.3 =
 * Fixed: now the list of recipients is properly created when including registered users